Finding work-life balance and stay productive with Pomodoro while you are working from home.

 This is a translated version of my original article 遠端工作的兩難.

-With COVID-19 sweeping the globe, remote work and Pomodoro have become the most popular search keywords these days.
-I’ve been working remotely from home since the Lunar New Year.
-For the past one and a half months, I have been suffering from back pain, working overtime and weekends, which makes me wonder if remote work is a wonderful thing.
+Remote working and Pomodoro have become the most popular search terms as the pandemic swept the globe.
+I’ve been working from home since the Lunar New Year.
+For the past one and a half months, I’ve been suffering from back pain, working overtime on weekdays and on weekends.
+This led me to question, is remote working good?

-It was pretty cool to talk about the home office or remote work in the past, and a lot of people, including me, thought it was synonymous with efficiency, work-life balance – a unique culture that exists in startups and tech companies.
-I first learned this concept years ago when I visited my relatives in Canada.
-One day my aunt was planning to take us out in the afternoon, so she worked remotely from home in the morning, speaking to her colleagues on her computer and phone.
-At the time, I felt jealous that non-tech companies had such a policy.
+Many think remote work is awesome because it’s born from tech companies and is a synonym for efficiency and work-life balance.
+I first learned this concept years ago on a visit to Canada.
+One day my aunt planned to take us out in the afternoon, so she worked from home in the morning with her computer and phone.
+At the time, I was surprised non-tech companies having such a policy.

-A few years later, I worked at a startup for a while.
-The company had a remote work policy, and it was okay to work from home or out of town, so I finally learned more about the advantages of remote work.
-I often had minor health issues that I couldn’t afford to go out and wouldn’t heal from a doctor’s appointment, so I would occasionally work from home at that time, saving my commute time for more rest.
-All this was made possible by an understanding between boss and colleagues, that remote work did deliver a work-life balance and I felt the humanity of the policy.
+A few years later, I worked at a startup that had a remote work policy.
+Colleagues could work from home or out of town, so I finally learned firsthand the perks of working remotely.
+I often have minor health problems that I struggle to get out and won’t heal with medication, so I work from home sometimes to save commute time and get more rest.
+All this was made possible by an understanding between boss and colleagues, that created the synergy between remote work and work-life balance, making us more human.

 Now that the pandemic is in full swing, it is no longer up to company executives to choose whether or not to work remotely.
 You can still work remotely, software is at your fingertips and storage space is also available in the cloud.
 Unless someone wants to meet you in person, there is no task you can’t do at home.
 However, remote work is not free of problems; it will gradually surface over time: